Remote sensing: Data processing levels

 most scientific applications; its value is much greater than the lower levels.
 Level 2 data sets tend to be less voluminous than Level 1 data because they have been reduced temporally, spatially, or spectrally.
 Level 3 data sets are generally smaller than lower level data sets and thus can be dealt with without incurring a great deal of data handling overhead.
 These data tend to be generally more useful for many applications.
 The regular spatial and temporal organization of Level 3 datasets makes it feasible to readily combine data from different sources.

 While these processing levels are particularly suitable for typical satellite data processing pipelines, other data level vocabularies have been defined and may be appropriate for more heterogeneous workflows.

+Analysis-ready data is a form of satellite data which has been pre-processed for immediate data analysis, such as data cubes for time series analysis.